 A General Guide to Gym Etiquette

 The gym is one of those things in life that can be your favourite place or a huge annoyance; it all depends on gym etiquette.
-It varies from person to person and most people just grow to accept that.
+This varies from person to person and most people just grow to accept that.
 It is what it is.
 The gym.
 You go, you train, you go home, right?

 Every gym has its own very well stated set of rules and regulations, like when they open, what you can wear, how much it costs etc. BUT, what they don’t tell you, is gym etiquette.

 It’s a tough idea to get your head around, but almost every gym follows the same unwritten code of conduct in gym etiquette that separates us from the animals of exercise.
 Don’t worry, it’s not as daunting as it may sound, you just need to know a few things first or you may get some evil eyes or awkward sighs in the background, and no one needs to feel self-conscious at the gym.